-Retail Ski Shop - The retail shop in the Sunapee Lodge may operate in the summer and fall to provide accessories, light apparel and ski season closeout sales.
+Retail Ski Shop - The retail shop in the Sunapee Lodge operates in the summer and fall to provide accessories, light apparel and ski season closeout sales.
+Operating hours are primarily 10:30 am - 4:30 pm.

-Outdoor Concerts - Mount Sunapee may offer outdoor concerts in the late afternoon or early evening hours during the summer and fall.
-An admission fee may be charged for these concerts.
+Outdoor Concerts and Movies - Mount Sunapee may offer outdoor concerts and movies in the late afternoon or early evening hours during the summer and fall.
+An admission fee may be charged for these concerts and movies.